davidmyers6643/voyageurs-java-assessment/README.md

 ## Problems

-Write methods with the following names and behavior

-- Create a class named `Assessment` inside of the `src/main/java` folder.
-Add the following methods:
+1. Create a class named `Assessment` inside of the `src` directory.

-    - Write a static method called square(param1) accepts an integer as input and returns that number times itself.
+    - Write a static method named `square` that accepts an integer as input and returns that number times itself.
-    - Write a static method sum(param1, param2) method that works with both integers and doubles (use method overloading) and returns the result.
+    - Write a static method named `sum` that accepts two arguments and that works with both integers and doubles (use method overloading) and returns the result of adding the two passed numbers.
-    - Write a static method called average(arrayOfIntegers) that takes in an array of integers and returns the average as a double.
+    - Write a static method named `average` that takes in an array of integers and returns the average as a double.
-    - You may write a `main` method on this class in order to run code that tests the above methods.

-- Create a class named `Person` inside of `src/main/java`.
+1. Create a class named `Person` inside of `src`.

-   - Add firstName and lastName as protected properties.
+   - The class should define two instance properties of type `String` named `firstName`, and `lastName`.
-   - Add a constructor method that takes in two strings that are firstName and lastName.
+   - Add a constructor method that takes in two strings and sets the `firstName` and `lastName` properties based on the passed arguments.
-   - The firstName and lastName properties cannot be null.
-   - If the firstName or lastName inputs are null, be sure to throw an IllegalArgumentException inside of the constructor.
+   - If either of the passed `firstName` or `lastName` arguments are `null`, the constructor should throw an `IllegalArgumentException`.
    - Write a getter and setter for the firstName property as well as a getter and setter for lastName.

-- Create a class called `User` that inherits from `Person`.
+1. Create a class named `User` that inherits from `Person`.

-    - Add a protected property called `isAdmin` that is a boolean.
+    - Add a protected instance property named `isAdmin` that is a boolean.
     - Write the constructor on `User` so that it extends from `Person` and accepts a 3rd parameter, a boolean of whether or not that user is an administrator.
-    - Write a method on the `User` class called `isAdmin()` that returns a boolean if the contact is an administrator.
+    - Write an instance method on the `User` class named `isAdmin()` that returns a boolean if the contact is an administrator.

-- Create an interface called `Greeter`.
+1. Create an interface named `Greeter`.

-    - Greeter interface should specify a method called `sayHello()` that returns a String.
+    - The Greeter interface should specify a method named `sayHello()` that returns a String.
-    - Go to your `Person` class and ensure that it implements the `Greeter` interface.
+	- Change your `Person` class so that it implements the `Greeter` interface.
-    - The implementation of `sayHello()` method on Person class should return the message "Hello from `firstName`  `lastName`" using the class properties to display the assigned values.
+    - The implementation of `sayHello()` method on Person class should return the message "Hello from `firstName` `lastName`" using the instance properties to display the assigned values.

-- On your `Assessment` class create a method called `capitalizeRecords`.
+- On your `Assessment` class create a method named `capitalizeRecords`.

+    This method should:

-    - The method takes in an ArrayList of  User objects.
-The `capitalizeRecords` method should check to make sure that each Object's firstName and lastName property are capitalized.
-If they are not, use the setter to capitalize the first letter of each firstName and lastName and the method should return a copy of the arrayList.
+    - Take in an List of User objects
+    - Check to make sure that each User's firstName and lastName property are capitalized
+    - If they are not, use the setter to capitalize the first letter of each firstName and lastName.
+    - The method should return a list of User objects where each user object's firstName and lastName properties are capitalized.

 ## Grading

-A Total of 5 Points are available
+A Total of 5 Points are available.
+One point will be awarded per problem if the provided solution fulfills all of the specifications for the problem.

+**If a class does not compile, no points can be awarded for it.** It would be wise to spend the last ~15 minutes of the assessment ensuring that your code is error-free.

+You can write a `main` method on any or all of your classes to test the code that you have written.
+The presence or absence of a `main` method will not affect your grade.